Skip to main content

 But if you have little ones who are early birds, it may seem like you’re having to get up earlier than ever.
 On the other hand, time for bed at 8 p.m. feels to them like 9 p.m. and they may feel tired earlier.

-“Every year, on the Monday after the daylight saving time changes, we have many messages from parents whose children are having sleep issues,” says Suzanne Beck, MD, Director of Children's Hospital of Philadelphia’s (CHOP) Sleep Center.
+“Every year, on the Monday after the daylight saving time changes, we have many messages from parents whose children are having sleep issues,” says Suzanne Beck, MD, Medical Director of the Sleep Lab at Children's Hospital of Philadelphia’s (CHOP).

 For many families, the time change can make for cranky kids who either can’t stay up until bedtime, are waking too early in the morning or have circadian clocks that are just “off” for a bit.